 News & Events

-Congratulations to all our finalists and in particular to all those students who have obtained a First Class in their Oral Examination:
+Congratulations to all our finalists and in particular to all those students who obtained a First Class in their oral examination:

 Clark, Samuel 72

 Jackson, Kurtis 74

 Mortimer, Holly Olivia 77